return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc3/gadget_c.rst

 .. c:function:: int __dwc3_gadget_ep_enable(struct dwc3_ep *dep, bool modify, bool restore)

-    Initializes a HW endpoint
+    initializes a hw endpoint

     :param struct dwc3_ep \*dep:
         endpoint to be initialized

     :param bool modify:
-        *undescribed*
+        if true, modify existing endpoint configuration

     :param bool restore:
-        *undescribed*
+        if true, restore endpoint configuration from scratch buffer

 .. _`__dwc3_gadget_ep_enable.description`:

 Description
 -----------

-Caller should take care of locking
+Caller should take care of locking.
+Execute all necessary commands to initialize a HW endpoint so it can be used by a gadget driver.

 .. _`__dwc3_gadget_ep_disable`: